GaloisInc/ivory/ivory-tutorial/tutorial.md

 Goals:
 * Install stack
-* Checkout the ivory repository
+* Checkout the Ivory repository
-* Use stack to configure an ivory build environment
+* Use stack to configure an Ivory build environment
 * Setup a skeleton project and get it building

 ### Installing stack